Carbon Reduction Plans

 ‘[Supplier name] is committed to achieving Net Zero emission by 20[50]’.

 Oddly, there is very little guidance on what this actually means, opening it to allegations of constituting more of a tick box exercise than a genuinely useful measure to encourage decarbonisation.
 As discussed above, the UK government defines Net Zero as balancing GHG emissions with removals, often termed carbon neutrality.
-The CRP guidance is silent on the extent to which net zero must be achieved through emissions reduction vs. removals.
+The CRP guidance is silent on the extent to which Net Zero must be achieved through emissions reduction vs. removals.

 The Science Based Targets Initiative is a United Nations backed body that sets guidance on the rate at which businesses should reduce and remove greenhouse gas emissions (GHGs).
 Its aim is to encourage a standardised approach to Net Zero, tackling the issue of emissions reduction vs. offsetting, that will achieve the goal of limiting global average temperature increases to 1.5°C above pre-industrial levels as recommended by the Intergovernmental Panel on Climate Change (IPCC).
 The SBTi is viewed as a gold standard Net Zero framework, and companies from H&M to Sainsbury's have set targets with the SBTi.